-Customer complaints are managed in accordance with the Department of Education's Customer Complaints Management Framework and the Standard Terms and Conditions you were provided with prior to commencing your course.
+Customer complaints are managed in accordance with the Department of Education's Customer complaints and grievances management policy and Customer complaints management procedure, and the ISP standard terms and conditions.

 You can make a formal complaint if you are dissatisfied about the service or action of a school, the department, its staff, or education agents with which EQI has arrangements to deliver your course-related service.
 EQI does not charge a fee for accessing the complaints process.